 A student in an online course not completing the orientation and not actively participating in the course may be withdrawn at the discretion of the instructor.

 Student Transition to College Success Course

-Tarrant County College is committed to supporting students in meeting their educational goals by requiring a learning skills course (STSC 0111 Transition to College Success) for all First Time In College (FTIC) students.
+Tarrant County College is committed to supporting students in meeting their educational goals by requiring a learning skills course (STSC-0111) for all First Time In College (FTIC) students.